tytydraco/yessleep/out/Curiosity_almost_killed_us.md

 After we got home, Dad ran out and hugged me tightly and told me not to do that next time.
 My father is a doctor, he often comes home late because of complicated surgeries.
 But then I realized he had given first aid to the wound on his thigh, then he told me there was work in the basement and told me not to go down there, I could only obey and tell him:

-"Dad should clean the basement, it smell so bad, it's like you always going to the toilet down there"
+"You should clean the basement, it smell so bad, it's like you always go to the toilet down there"

-He just laughed and said he would do so while going down to the basement, it seems I don't become curious anymore after all that .
+He just laughed and said he would do so while going down to the basement, it seems I don't become curious anymore after all I've seen

 I can hear him mumbling something about Celia